Social media can be a difficult area for people, when it comes to therapy.

 If you have any questions, please do take them up with me at our next session.

-If we are not in therapy, please do email me for clarification.
+If we are not in therapy, please email me for clarification.

-As the online world can change speedily, I may have to update this document from time to time.
+As the online world can change speedily, I may update this document from time to time.

 I do not have accounts with LinkedIn, Twitter, Instagram, WhatsApp, Pinterest etc.

 Should you need to contact me – for administrative reasons such as planning or changing appointments – please use text or email.